Precisely measure rolling oil concentration

 Aluminum cold rolling mill

-A leading aluminum producer installed LiquiSonic® sensors to monitor its rolling emulsion with 2-8 wt% rolling oil content.
+A leading aluminum producer installed LiquiSonic® sensors to monitor its rolling emulsion with a 2-8 wt% rolling oil content.

 Challenge: Frequent quality fluctuations due to manual oil addition